nitishramaraj/Portfolio/README.md

 # Portfolio
-It my personal portfolio built using HTML and CSS.
+It's my personal portfolio built using HTML and CSS.
 I played around with most of the feautures of CSS.
 Also managed to build it without any Bootstrap components!